cookbase/laptop/README.md

 *But we don't need one in our case ...*
 Just to note what happens behind the scenes

-## Let's execute soloist and see how much clutter is saves us ...
+## Let's execute soloist and see how much clutter it saves us ...

 	$ soloist
 	Installing dmg (1.1.0)